bettjesse/Sales-dashboard/README.md

 ## Functionality

 The dashboard currently implements basic CRUD (Create, Read, Update, Delete) operations for managing schools and invoices.
-This includes functionalities such as creating invoices, viewing school details, and retrieving invoice information.
+This includes functionalities such as creating invoices, viewing school details, and retrieving school information.

+The project can be further enhanced with more CRUD operations to make it fully functional.

 While the project is not 100% functional, it demonstrates the core features of a sales management dashboard and showcases the ability to integrate frontend and backend technologies to build a scalable and efficient application.